aidanreilly/owncloud_qs/installing.md

+---
+title: Installling and configuring the software
+has_children: false
+nav_order: 3
+---

 #Installling and configuring the software

 Note: This QuickStart was tested on CentOS 8, package release 147.8.1.el8_1.
 To install ownCloud on CentOS, you must have root access on the host machine.